jnewbery/blog/content/about.md

 <img src="/img/avatar.jpg" class="center-img" style="max-width:300px">

-I'm an open source Bitcoin developer.
+I'm a Bitcoin protocl developer.
 I work at Chaincode Labs in New York, where I spend my time contributing to open source Bitcoin projects.
 I want to help make Bitcoin the best kind of money the world has ever had - secure, private, fungible and scalable.
 I also care about spreading knowledge about